waymelalexandre854-max/Tic-Tac-Toe-projct-morpion-/README.md

   Possibly the most difficult part of the project: the group will have to reasearch more information about IA implementation:

   Easy IA mode :
-  The bot choose at random the move after the player(1 tree subdivision), win if it can win
+  The bot choose at random the move after the player(1 tree subdivision)

   Medium IA mode:
   The bot calculates the odds of winning over 2 tree subdivision with highest score possible, win if it can win